Countly/countly-sdk-documentation/android/next.md

   </p>
 </div>
 <p>
-  After you have created widgets on your dashboard, you can present them using the functions mentioned below.
+  After you have created widgets on your dashboard, you can reach the methods to show them from the feedback interface of your Countly instance:
 </p>
+<pre><code>Countly.sharedInstance().feedback()</code></pre>
 <p>
-  Each feedback widget has the same function parameters and similar function signatures
+  You can display a random active widget for the widget type you want with one of these methods:
 </p>
+<pre><code>.presentNPS(Context context)
+.presentRating(Context context)
+.presentSurvey(Context context)

+// Example:
+Countly.sharedInstance().feedback().presentNPS(this);
+</code></pre>
 <p>
-  They have "nameIDorTag" parameter.
-When provided, it filters feedback widgets by Its ID, name, and tags
+  If you want to show a specific widget according to its name, ID or one of its tags then you can use these methods:
 </p>
+<pre><code>.presentNPS(Context context, String nameIDorTag)
+.presentRating(Context context, String nameIDorTag) .presentSurvey(Context context, String nameIDorTag)

+// Example:
+Countly.sharedInstance().feedback().presentNPS(this, "/home-page");
+</code></pre>
 <p>
-  If an empty nameIDorTag is provided it will show the first feedback widget by its type
+  If an empty nameIDorTag is provided it will show the first feedback widget by its type.
 </p>
 <p>
-  The "devCallback" parameter has two callbacks: - "onClosed" which will be called when the feedback widget is closed - "onFinished" which will be called on some internal errors and it will direct the error via "error" parameter.
+  If you need to know when the widget you are showing is closed you can use these methods to provide a callback which will be called when the widget closes:
 </p>
-<h3 id="h_01J9V00SX40115R37EBQKDF1HJ">NPS</h3>
-<p>Below are the functions to present NPS widgets.</p>
-<pre><code>Countly.sharedInstance().feedback().presentNPS(Context context)
+<pre><code>.presentNPS(Context context, String nameIDorTag, FeedbackCallback devCallback)
-Countly.sharedInstance().feedback().presentNPS(Context context, String nameIDorTag)<br>Countly.sharedInstance().feedback().presentNPS(Context context, String nameIDorTag, FeedbackCallback devCallback)<br></code></pre>
+.presentRating(Context context, String nameIDorTag, FeedbackCallback devCallback) .presentSurvey(Context context, String nameIDorTag, FeedbackCallback devCallback)

-<pre><code>// Assuming you are in a context environment
-Countly.sharedInstance().feedback().presentNPS(this);
-// or
-Countly.sharedInstance().feedback().presentNPS(this, "MyNetPromoterScore");
-// or
+// Example:
 Countly.sharedInstance().feedback().presentNPS(this, "MyNetPromoterScore", new ModuleFeedback.FeedbackCallback() {
   @Override public void onClosed() {
     Toast.makeText(ActivityExampleFeedback.this, "The feedback widget was closed", Toast.LENGTH_LONG).show();